Shahanahmad786/VAT_PROJECT-2023257896-/README.md

 💸 Donation at Checkout

 - During the final payment step, users are prompted with an option to **donate to needy children**.
-- Donations can be made easily via QR code scanning**.
+- Donations can be made easily via QR code scanning.

 🛠️ Tech Stack